xpc1024/easy-es-home-source-en/docs/Index.md

 - **Support primary key automatic generation**: Support multiple primary key strategies, can be freely configured, and perfectly solve the primary key problem.
 - **Support ActiveRecord mode**: Support ActiveRecord form calls, entity classes can perform powerful CRUD operations only by inheriting the Model class.
 - **Support custom global general operation**: Support global general method injection ( Write once, use anywhere ).
-- **Built-in paging plug-in**: Based on RestHighLevelClient physical paging, developers do not need to care about specific operations, and do not need to configure additional plug-ins.
+- **Built-in paging plug-in**: Based on ElasticsearchClient physical paging, developers do not need to care about specific operations, and do not need to configure additional plug-ins.
 Writing paging is equivalent to ordinary List query, which is easier to use than MP's PageHelper plug-in, and maintains the same Paginate return fields without worrying about naming effects.
 - **Full coverage of MySQL functions**: The functions supported in MySQL can be easily implemented through EE.
 - **Support ES high-level syntax**: support aggregation, nesting, parent-child type, highlight search, word segmentation query, weight query, Geo location query, IP query and other advanced syntax, everything.
-- **Good scalability**: The bottom layer still uses RestHighLevelClient, which can maintain its scalability.
-While using EE, developers can still use all the functions of RestHighLevelClient.
+- **Good scalability**: The bottom layer still uses ElasticsearchClient, which can maintain its scalability.
+While using EE, developers can still use all the functions of ElasticsearchClient.

 <br/>
 <br/>